coffee stain coffee drip

 ~ James Madison | Annals of Congress 434 (1789)

 Today, it seems more difficult to hold this view as we’ve seen our press become the imposing corporate media machines they are——driven by profits from the clicks they can entice using carefully crafted yet not so honestly spun headlines (which coincidentally seem to always align with the interests of their donors).
 We find our “professional journalists” bloviating their personal viewpoints and we deem those opinions somehow more “professional” than the opinions of random strangers, even though these same journalists are in fact random strangers to us.
-Though their credentials do qualify them to ‘journal’, I guess, they don’t qualify them to have any real expertise in whatever they happen to opine about; particularly when they clearly have ideological motivations pushing their agenda-driven fingertips across their sponsored keyboards.
-Though it seems our measure of credibility these days is more a count of likes or follows on social media, or the ability to “destroy” someone on a public forum than it is related to the merits of their arguments.
-None-the-less ‘citizen journalism’ would be as valid a definition of a “free press” as anything as I see it in Madison’s text.
+Though their credentials do qualify them to ‘journal’ I guess, they don’t qualify them to have any real expertise in whatever they happen to opine about; particularly when they clearly have ideological motivations pushing their agenda-driven fingertips across their sponsored keyboards.
+Though in truth, it seems our measure of credibility these days is more a count of likes or follows on social media, or the ability to “destroy” someone on a public forum than it is related to the merits of their positions.
+None-the-less ‘citizen journalism’ would be as valid a definition of a “free press” as anything, as I see it in Madison’s text.

-As a “free people” we make our own choices, and as a result of this we are solely responsible for the choices we make.
-One such choice is what we choose to believe, or what we might determine to be truth or falsehood.
-This responsibility shouldn’t be outsourced to the press, nor to the politicians who may choose to regulate it at our short-sighted behest.
-This means that being exposed to lies or being confronted by “false information” is likely to happen eternally, but we must choose to investigate for ourselves what is true and what is not.
-Without responsibly bearing this responsibility, we are simply handing off control over our thinking to others with their own motivations, and their own priorities.
+As a “free people” we make our own choices, and as a result of this we are solely the ones responsible for these choices we make.
+Once such choice is what we choose to believe, or what we might determine to be truth, or falsehood.
+This responsibility should never be outsourced to the press, nor to the politicians who may in the near future choose to regulate it at our short-sighted behest.
+This means that being exposed to lies or things we don’t like to hear is always going to be a potentiality, that being confronted by “false information” is likely to happen continually.
+But we must investigate for ourselves what is true and what is not before we absorb what we hear into our narrative.
+Without responsibly bearing this responsibility, we are simply handing off control over our thinking to others with their own motivations, objectives, agendas and priorities; priorities which are as oblivious of our personal interests as the ruling classes are of us.

 As I’ve mentioned in the course of this discussion, we should not distinguish ourselves or our own speech entirely from the press.
 When we promote the idea that “harmful” speech should be regulated, we’re leaving the definition of terms like “harmful” up to those who control it.
-What is harmful to them is dissent, a challenge to their power and authority, or whatever might benefit their opposition or jeopardize their careers.
-And while we may think it’s a great idea that we won’t be confronted by things we don’t like to listen to, it also has a much broader scope: it isn’t just what others might say, it’s also what all of us are able to hear; it isn’t simply what certain people may write, it’s what all of us can read; it isn’t just what we say, hear, read and write, it’s also what we can learn from textbooks, find in a bookstore, a magazine, a social post, see on TV or YouTube, discuss with our friends or family while Siri or Alexa quietly monitor our words.
-Such power isn’t simply going to be used against those who disagree with us it will be used against us as well, when those who disagree with us come to be the ones wielding this power.
-It will require that we carefully craft our words in our heads before speaking, to avoid violating the policies put in place to filter what’s spoken, shaping our minds into conformity one brain cell at a time——minds that will be ever and ever more diminished by an ever diminishing access to the truth.
-Information true or false isn’t harmful, what’s harmful is believing lies.
-If we subcontract our definition of truth to the ruling classes, we’re subcontracting our own opinions.
-We’re giving power over our minds to that same ruling class who happens to rise to that power by garnering a favorable public opinion.
-It’s a slippery thing this call to govern information, and not considering carefully the effects of the policies we call for is precisely the blasé that has resulted in our leaders slyly enacting ever more staggering intrusions on our lives one after another.
+Such power isn’t simply going to be used against those who disagree with us it will be used against us as well, particularly when those who disagree with us may someday come to be the one’s wielding it.
+What is harmful to them is dissent, a challenge to their power and authority, or whatever might benefit their opposition, or jeopardize their careers.
+And while we may think it’s a nice idea that we won’t be confronted by things we don’t like to listen to, it also has a much broader scope: it isn’t just what others might say, it’s also what all of us are able to hear; it isn’t simply what certain people may write, it’s what all of us can read; it isn’t just what we say, hear, read and write, it’s also what we can learn from textbooks, find in a bookstore, a magazine, a social post, see on TV or YouTube, and share with our friends or family while Siri and Alexa quietly monitor our words.

-Often the response I get from these proponents of silencing a free people, is that “people are too dumb to seek the truth for themselves.”
-I suppose that could be true, but have we learned from experience that politicians are so much smarter?
+Often the response I get from these proponents of silencing a free people, is that “people are too dumb and too gullible to seek the truth for themselves.”
+I suppose that could be true, but have we learned from experience that these ‘elites’ are so much smarter?
 And even if they are, which I seriously doubt, how do we ensure they’ll rule over us with benevolence and not impose on us some form of tyranny?
 Hasn’t history shown us definitively that power corrupts?
-Yet we should expand our trust on those in power by giving them even more power over our speech?
-Is there more collective wisdom in the few hundred ‘elite’ than the hundreds of millions of people in the public?
-A public I might add, which doesn’t have the same capacity of imposing their opinions on us by force, or throwing us in jail or worse if we just so happen to disagree with them.
-Shouldn’t we be asking these kinds of questions too?
+Yet we should expand our trust in those with power by giving them even more authority over public speech?

 Culture Policy US Constitution